-Arihant - Advanced Technology Vessel (ATV)
+Arihant - Advanced Technology Vessel (ATV) - Boat

 On 26 July 2009 India launched its first nuclear-powered submarine, the 367-foot long INS Arihant, which means "Destroyer of the Enemies" in Hindi according to the official news release.
 The name Arihant has its origins in the Jain religion, and unofficial news reports stating "Destroyer of Enemies" omitting the definite article.
 India became the sixth country in the world to have built one.
 Besides the US, which has 74 nuclear submarines, Russia (45), UK (13), France (10) and China (10) also possess nuclear-powered submarines - the US has nearly as many nuclear submarines as all other countries combined.

-India is a nation that struggled to enter the select group of countries that build nuclear powered submarines.
+India was a nation that struggled to enter the select group of countries that build nuclear powered submarines.
 Its program ATV, or Advanced Technology Vessel, was initiated in 1974.
 But after three decades it had not presented results that could modify the current picture of the navies with nuclear propulsion.